 Brown vs. Gold vs. Black Label

 If you have perused our website, you might have noticed that we categorize our coffees by a few different classifications.
 Both Gold Label and Black Label stand out and then there are the ‘unlabeled’ or Brown label coffees as we reference them internally.
-A common email that comes our way asks the questions, “what these labels mean?”
+A common email that comes our way asks questions such as, “what do these labels mean?”
 Or “How do you choose what to classify your coffee?”
 I decided it may be time to write or update our blog post to answer these questions.

 The answer isn’t simple, because rating coffee isn’t simple.
 There is a hierarchy when it comes to the beans and the coffee it brews.
 Several different rating systems take place during the coffee buying process.
 The first happens at the farms before the coffee is exported, where coffee processers distinguish coffee grades based on size and quality.
 Of course, this varies by country, so using it as a standard isn’t always helpful.
 So then the beans are later classified by coffee traders during a cupping session.
 People have tried to create a standard rating system similar to wine, so you can hear this is a 90+ point coffee and think that it is great.
 And that system is good and helpful.
 Especially when you’re comparing an 84point coffee to a 93pt coffee.
 However, it tends to be biassed towards regions that produce a more complex cup.
 I’ve had 86pt Guatemalans that are clearly better than 88pt Ethiopians, but the Ethiopian gets the grade just by the nature of what an Ethiopian coffee is (complex).
 Also, I’ve seen a coffee from a place with golden arches rated as an 85+ premium coffee on that scale.
 There is no denying the coffee cupping system is flawed.